cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 operation consisting of two optional *phases*:

-- The *send phase* transmits a message from the sender's Context to an object using a key held in a key register.
+- The *send phase* transmits a message from the sender's Context to an object designated by a key held in a key register.

-- The *receive phase* receives a message from a remote object, again using a key held in a key register.
+- The *receive phase* receives a message from a remote object, again designated by a key held in a key register.

 .. note:: Microkernel fans will recognize this as being very similar to Liedtke's ``SendAndWait`` mechanism from L4.